 - completely manage the due diligence process which includes information flow coordination, company analysis, virtual data room preparation, tracking information flow, monitor market information and review sponsors

-To work as a real estate investment banking analyst / associate, you need certain skills, experience (optional) and educational qualifications.
+To work as a RE investment banking analyst/associate, you need certain skills, experience (optional) and educational qualifications.

 Real Estate Investment Banking Salary

-According to the Bureau of Labor Statistics, the IB industry will grow 15 percent between 2010 and 2020 and obviously, the growth will reflect on the salary packages of the involved executives.
+According to the Bureau of Labor Statistics, the IB industry will grow 10 per cent between 2018 and 2028 and obviously, the growth will reflect on the salary packages of the involved executives.

-Since real estate is a segment of the IB industry, we couldn’t find any specific salary scale but reviewing various real estate investment banking companies and popular trends, we found some comparable data to become your information source.
+Since real estate is a segment of the IB industry, we couldn’t find any specific salary scale but reviewing various RE investment banking companies and popular trends, we found some comparable data to become your information source.

-According to 2015 Indeed.com data, a real estate capital raising associate earns $63,000+ annually.
+According to 2020 Indeed.com data, a real estate investment banking analyst earns INR 9,15,992 annually.
 The package depends on location, industry, company, experience and benefits.

 Our list includes:

 - The Carlton Group [Current Openings]